Documentation Revision Date: 2018-12-31

 Imnavait Creek, Alaska

 Table 1.
-Data and companion files
+Data files

 |Data File Name||Description|